 The Yucatan Peninsula has distinctive geological features: it is basically a limestone shelf.
 Since limestone is porous, it has many sinkholes and tunnels in it.
 In fact, there are over two thousand cenotes in the Yucatan Peninsula, and many are connected by underground rivers.
 These were the main source of water in ancient times, but were also important symbolically, since they were viewed as passageways to the underworld.
 Needless to say, exploring these cenotes and underground rivers is a fascinating experience.

 The Sea of Cortez

-Jacques Cousteau called it "the world's aquarium" and undoubtedly the Sea of Cortez is one of the largest and most diverse ecosystems on the planet.
+Jacques Cousteau called it "the world's aquarium" and undoubtedly the Sea of Cortez, located between Mexico proper and Baja California is one of the largest and most diverse ecosystems on the planet.
 Here you can see humpback whales, bottlenose dolphins, and sea lions frolicking in the tranquil water, but you'll also spot a multitude of marine birds.
 The Baja Peninsula's landscape is generally stark, but its rich marine life provides a steep contrast.

 Sotano de las Golondrinas

 El Sótano de las Golondrinas known as "the Cave of Swallows" in English, is the largest known cave shaft in the world, and with a depth of 1400 feet, it is the second deepest pit in Mexico.
 Located in the state of San Luis Potosí, A multitude of birds, mainly swifts and green parakeets, make their home in the cave walls, giving the cave its name.
 This is a popular vertical caving destination, which delights thrill seekers and nature lovers alike.